 Squash is incredibly nutritious, as it’s full of a variety of vitamins and minerals.
 Here are just a few of the benefits your dog can experience from eating a bit of squash:

 If your dog is having trouble staying regular, a bit of cooked squash can help get things moving again.
-It’s full of fiber, which is excellent for digestion, while also helping keep your pooch’s weight under control.
+It’s a source of fiber, which is excellent for digestion, while also helping keep your pooch’s weight under control.

-Not only that, but it can be effective for stopping bouts of diarrhea.
+Not only that, but it can be effective in stopping bouts of diarrhea.
 It’s gentle on the stomach, so it’s often used to help calm upset stomachs.

-Vitamin A is one of the most important nutrients in a dog’s diet, as it’s essential for everything from bolstering the health of their immune system to improving their vision.
+Vitamin A is one of the many important micronutrients in a dog’s diet, as it’s essential for everything from bolstering the health of their immune system to improving their vision.

 Butternut Squash Is Full of Antioxidants

-Antioxidants are incredibly important, as they fight free radicals, which are molecules that are believed to cause a wide variety of diseases.
+Antioxidants are incredibly important, as they fight free radicals, which are molecules that are known to cause a wide variety of diseases.

-Squash has several different antioxidants in it, the most notable of which is beta carotene.
-This can help fight inflammation in the body — and that can be beneficial for conditions ranging from hip dysplasia to heart disease.
+Squash has several different antioxidants in it, including vitamin E, vitamin C, and beta-carotene.
+This can help fight inflammation in the body—and that can be beneficial for conditions ranging from itchy skin to joint problems.